Can Artificial Intelligence be Creative?

 AI can be very good at imitating and learning from the creative works of humans.
 The below painting of the Healy Hall at Georgetown University, was produced by the Deep Dream Generator, an AI project sponsored by Google.
 I put in an image of Healy Hall, chose the “Starry Night” painting of Van Gogh as an overlay, and the program put out this painting within a minute.
 I find it aesthetically pleasing, but I understand it is not a completely original work.
 Nonetheless, do not all students of art learn by imitation?
 Can Artificial Intelligence learn to be truly creative?

-These two lines were produced by AI poem generator when I put in my keyword, creativity.
-The algorithm has learned to write poems “by reading over 25 million words written by the 19th century poets.”
-I think if we could ask Socrates, he would say no muse has inspired AI yet.
+These two lines were produced by another Google project AI poem generator when I put in my keyword, creativity.
+The algorithm has learned to write poems “by reading over 25 million words written by the 19th-century poets.”
+Compare that to the below poem written by Lord Byron in 1816 during the First Industrial revolution.

 Bought their freedom, and cheaply, with blood,

 And down with all kings but King Ludd!”